 "Engaging for the benefit of future generations.
 The mission we fulfil every day."

-As a management school, we have always been fully aware of our vital responsibility to transmit knowledge and of the key role we play for our generations of graduates, year after year.
+As a business school, we have always been fully aware of our vital responsibility to transmit knowledge and of the key role we play for our generations of graduates, year after year.
 This role remains just as valid in a world increasingly subject to transformations and upheavals, and requires us to engage with the whole of our community on an everyday basis in order:

 - To make business the key to positive transformation.
 By instilling this value in our students, by always thinking “impact” and by training talented individuals capable of changing the world of business on an enduring basis.